AppXpose AppXpose

 What you can do

-- Scan the apps you use most.
+1. Scan the apps you use most.
 Start with the 5 you open daily.
+For example, here is what we found in Instagram’s scan results.
 The results take seconds.

 We’ll keep posting deeper dives as we collect more data.
 If there’s a category you want us to look into next (banking apps, dating apps, kids’ games), drop us a line.